Author Archives: Jennifer Dankoff

 November 10, 2022

 Here at Golden Helix, we would like to take a moment and highlight some of our amazing and talented women in STEM!
 Below are short excerpts from some of our own Golden Helix employees and their experiences both in STEM and here at Golden Helix.
-Rana Smalling Field Application Scientist B.S. in Biological Sciences, Ph.D. in Biochemistry My experience in STEM started in… Read more »
+Rana Smalling Field Application Scientist B.A. in Biological Sciences, Ph.D. in Biochemistry My experience in STEM started in… Read more »

 Using rsID lookup in a VarSeq Workflow